AlexChirwa/Development-of-a-Comprehensive-Library-Management-System-based-on-bootstrap/README.md

 👋 Hi, I’m **Alex Chirwa** – a Computer Science graduate passionate about networking, cybersecurity, and building tools that actually solve problems.

-This project was built under the mentorship of **Lecturer Dawei Wen** at Wuhan Institute of Technology, with feedback from friends, developers, and librarians in Zambia.
+This project was built under the mentorship of **Lecturer Dawei Wen** at Wuhan Institute of Technology, with feedback from friends, class mates, web developers, and librarians in Zambia.

 ---